-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Property, plant and equipment of the government is depreciated using the straight-line method over the following estimated useful lives:
+Property, plant and equipment of the government is depreciated using straight-line method over the following estimated useful lives:

-Assets Years
+Years

-Infrastructure 40-60

-Structure and improvements 5-40
+40-60 5-40

-Equipment and vehicles 4-15
+4-15

-Fund equity
+Fund Equity

-The CSA implemented GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The District implemented GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This statement provides more clearly defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balance more transparent.
-The following classifications describe the relative strength of the spending constraints placed on the purposes for which the resources can be used:
+The following classification describes the relative strength of the spending constraints placed on the purpose for which the resources can be used:

 - Nonspendable Fund Balance: Amounts cannot be spent because they are: (a) not in spendable form or (b) legally or contractually required to be maintained intact.
-Due to the nature or form of the resources, they generally cannot be expected to be converted into cash or a spendable form. - Restricted Fund Balance: Amounts are restricted by external parties, i.e., creditors, grantors, contributors, or laws/regulations of other governments or restricted by law through constitutional provisions or enabling legislation. - Committed Fund Balance: Amounts can only be used for a specific purpose pursuant to constraints imposed by formal action of the government's highest level of decision making authority (the Board of Supervisors).
+Due to the nature or form of the resources, they generally cannot be expected to be converted into cash. - Restricted Fund Balance: Amounts are restricted by external parties, i.e., creditors, grantors, contributors, or laws/ regulations of other governments or restricted by law through constitutional provision or enabling legislation. - Committed Fund Balance: Amounts can only be used for a specific purpose pursuant to constraints imposed by formal action of the government's highest level of decision making authority (the board of Supervisors).
 The formal action must occur prior to the end of the reporting period, however, the amount may be determined in the subsequent period.
 These are self-imposed limitations on available resources.
 These committed amounts cannot be used for any other purpose unless the government removes or changes the specified use by taking the same level of action it employed to previously commit those amounts.
-These committed amounts would be approved and adopted by formal action of the Board. - Assigned Fund Balance: Amounts are constrained by the government's intent to be used for specific purposes that are neither restricted nor committed.
-The intent will be expressed by the body or official to which the governing body has delegated the authority, i.e. the County Administrative Office.
-The County Administrative Office will assign fund balance for specific departmental projects through the use of the respective department's general fund savings.
+These committed amounts would be approved and adopted by formal action of the Board.

+Assigned Fund Balance: Amounts are constrained by the government's internet to be used for specific purposes that are neither restricted nor committed.
+The intent will be expressed by the body or official to which the governing body has delegated the authority, i.e., the County Administrative Office.
+The County Administrative Office will assign fund balance for specific departmental projects though the use of the respective department's general fund savings.
 Such projects would not normally be feasible for the department without reserving funding over a multiple year period.

 • Unassigned Fund Balance: The General Fund, as the principal operating fund, often has net resources in excess of what can properly be classified in one of the four categories already described.
-Therefore, in order to calculate unassigned fund balance, total fund balance less nonspendable, restricted, committed, or assigned equals unassigned fund balance.
+Therefore, in order to calculate unassigned fund balance, total fund balance less nonspendable, restricted, committed, or assigned equals unassigned fund balances.
 This amount is available for any purpose and will be placed in either the General Purpose Reserve, General Fund - Mandatory Contingencies or the General Fund - Uncertainties Contingencies until allocated for a specific purpose by the Board, by a four-fifths vote.

-When both restricted and unrestricted resources are available for use when an expenditure is incurred, it is the County's policy to use restricted resources first, then unrestricted resources as they are needed.
+When both restricted and unrestricted resources are available for use when expenditure is incurred, it is the County's policy to use restricted resources first, then unrestricted resources as they are needed.
 It is the County's policy to consider committed amounts as being reduced first, followed by assigned amounts, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.